JURASSIC COAST OSTEOPATHY PRIVACY STATEMENT - HOW WE COLLECT & USE YOUR PERSONAL DATA AND KEEP IT SECURE AND CONFIDENTIAL (UPDATED JANUARY 2021)

 WHAT AM I GIVING YOU PERMISSION TO DO WITH MY DATA?

-Through agreeing to this privacy notice you are consenting to Jurassic Coast Osteopathy processing your personal data for the purposes above.
+Through agreeing to this privacy notice you are consenting to Jurassic Coast Osteopathy (and those companies mentioned above) processing your personal data for the purposes above.
 You can withdraw consent at any time by using the postal, email address or telephone number provided at the end of this Privacy Notice (with exceptions as outlined below in relation to legal requirements of holding medical notes).

 HOW WILL YOU KEEP MY INFORMATION SAFE?

-Jurassic Coast Osteopathy will keep your personal information secure, only therapists engaged in providing your treatment will have access to your patient records, our administration team will have access to your contact details so that they can make appointments and manage your account.
+Jurassic Coast Osteopathy will keep your personal information secure, only therapists engaged in providing your treatment will have access to your patient records, our Reception service will have access to your contact details so that they can make appointments only.
 We will not disclose your Personal Information unless compelled to in order to meet legal obligations, regulations or valid governmental requests.
 The practice may also enforce its Terms and Conditions, including investigating potential violations of its Terms and Conditions to detect, prevent or mitigate fraud or security or technical issues; or to protect against imminent harm to the rights, property or safety of its staff.

 HOW LONG DO YOU KEEP IT?